Sawako Shimono: Pro Wrestling Wave (2010–2019)

 A promotion in which Shimono activated for almost a decade was Pro Wrestling Wave.
 She is known for competing in its signature events such as the Catch the Wave tournament, making her first appearance at the 2010 edition, placing herself in the "Young Block" and scoring a total of two points after going against Ryo Mizunami, Io Shirai, Misaki Ohata and Senri Kuroki.
 She made her last appearance at the 2016 edition, placing herself in the"Silver Gray" Block and scoring no points after competing against Yoshiko, Ayako Hamada and Kagetsu.

 Another signature event in which she competed is the Dual Shock Wave, making her first appearance at the 2011 edition where she teamed up with Kagetsu only to fall short early in the first rounds against Ayako Hamada and Yumi Ohka.
 She made her last appearance at the 2016 edition of the event where she teamed up with Yuu Yamagata as "Daijo Thunder" and defeated Zettaizetsume (Hibiscus Mii and Kaho Kobayashi) in the first rounds and fell short to Redbull (Chihiro Hashimoto and Ryo Mizunami) in the second rounds.

 On November 27, 2012, Pro Wrestling Wave hosted an event in partnership with Lucha Libre AAA Worldwide, the Virgin Mary Reina De Reinas 2012 where Shimono teamed up with Aya Yuuki in a five-way tag team match won by Makoto and Moeka Haruhi and also involving the teams of Hikaru Shida and Nagisa Nozaki, Ryo Mizunami and Yuu Yamagata, and Cherry and Shuu Shibutani.
 She participated in a 77-peron battle royal at WAVE GAMI Libre - Lucky 7 on December 30, 2013, match won by Gami and also involving various notable opponents such as Yapper Man #1, Yapper Man #2, Sanshiro Takagi, Taka Michinoku, Danshoku Dino, Minoru Suzuki, Kintaro Kanemura, Syuri, Menso-re Oyaji and many others.
 At WAVE Osaka Rhapsody Vol. 23 on January 15, 2014, Shimono teamed up with Kagetsu to unsuccessfully challenge Ayako Hamada and Yuu Yamagata for the Wave Tag Team Championship.
 At WAVE/OZ Academy OZABU Spin Off, an event produced in partnership with Oz Academy on June 7, 2015, Shimono competed in a 19-person battle royal won by Hiroyo Matsumoto and also involving Chikayo Nagashima, Manami Toyota, Mio Shirai, Tsubasa Kuragaki, Tsukasa Fujimoto and others.

 Shimono retired from professional wrestling at WAVE Phase 2 OSAKA Reboot on April 28, 2019, show where she teamed up with Fairy Nihonbashi to defeat Hibiscus Mii and Kyusei Ninja Ranmaru.

 Personal life

-Shimono suffers from alopecia, an affliction which causes her distinctive bald head.
+Shimono has alopecia, an affliction which causes her distinctive bald head.